OfficeDev/office-store-docs/docs/create-or-update-client-ids-and-secrets.md

 # Create or update client IDs and secrets in Partner Center

-Create or delete client IDs and secrets, update or replace expiring client secrets, and associate them with your add-ins in Partner Center to enable OAuth in your SharePoint Add-ins.
+Create or delete client IDs and secrets, update or replace expiring client secrets, and associate them with your apps in Partner Center to enable OAuth in your SharePoint Add-ins.

 ### To update expiring client secrets in SharePoint Add-ins